 - Joints on pipes, thread sealants and disconnects

-You can reduce the likelihood of damaged rings, cylinders and bearings by regularly lubricating your equipment.
+You can lower the risk of damaged rings, bearings and cylinders by regularly lubricating your equipment.
 Choose a suitable oil to lubricate air lines, bearings and screws.
 Keeping lubricant clean, applying the correct amount, and regularly lubricating components can prevent many repairs.

 Many factors impact the cost of compressed air.
-How long you run your air compressor and the cost of electricity in your area both can drive up cost.
+How long you run your air compressor and the cost of electricity in your area can both drive up costs.
 Technical specifications can also affect the cost of electricity.
 Energy-efficient air compressors cost less to operate than conventional compressors.

 Because the cost of compressed air can be significant, Quincy Compressors offers a free walkthrough to establish a baseline of efficiency, otherwise known as EQ.
 The EQ rating can help you determine what the cost of operating a compressor will be.